What is Application Rationalization: Everything you Need to know

 Cost savings

-The app rationalization process will reveal duplicate, low-usage, and redundant apps in your portfolio.
+As part of spend optimization, the app rationalization process will reveal duplicate, low-usage, and redundant apps in your portfolio.
 You can leverage app usage data and negotiate with the vendors for SaaS usage-based pricing plans to cut down expenses and pay only for what you use.

 You need a SaaS spend management platform to identify these apps, optimize their spend based on usage, and cut costs.